 Belize is a great place to catch up on some reading while you’re laying on the beach or by the pool.
 I feel like Goldilocks when it comes to reading on vacation.
 It’s so impractical to carry books with limited luggage space.
 Reading on an iPad in the sun is too difficult but the Kindle Paperwhite is just right and now it’s even waterproof for any mishaps.
 The best part is that an unlimited book subscription is so affordable now.

 Kindle Unlimited has a free trial for 3 months.
 It is seriously the best deal ever.
 The membership includes unlimited access from any device to to more than 1 million books, the month’s most popular magazines, and unlimited audio books.

-Related Post: Must Have Travel Accessories for 2020
+Related Post: Must Have Travel Accessories For Your Next Trip

 The Main Things to Pack for Belize